robotstreamer/italianplumber/README.md

-Super Mario Bros Level 1 from justinmeister adapted to run on robotstreamer.com
+Super Mario Bros Level 1 from justinmeister adapted to run on robotstreamer.com by rgiuly

+This game is an example of how to interface with robotstreamer.
+It uses websockets to communicate.

+To stream video, which is done with a separate script (using old_send_video in the robostreamer/robotstreamer repo) here's bat file I use in Windows to keep it running:

+:loop
+rem python runmyrobot/old_send_video.py 84736686 0 --screen-capture --kbps 250 --audio-input-device "Microphone (HD Webcam C270)"
+python robotstreamer/old_send_video.py 203 0 --screen-capture --kbps 250 --audio-input-device "Microphone (HD Webcam C270)"
+timeout 2
+goto loop

+Note: My screen is made available as a camera input to make this work.

 =============

+Notes on the game:

 An attempt to recreate the first level of Super Mario Bros.